Pennsylvania Junior Academy of Science: State Meeting

 The PJAS State Meeting is a multi-day event occurring from a Sunday to Tuesday in mid-May at Pennsylvania State University's Park campus.
 Students who earned a 1st Award at their Regional Meeting are invited to present their research again where additional monetary awards and scholarships can be earned.
 Students stay in university dorms and eat in the dining halls.

 Pin & Bars

 The PJAS pin and bars are unique to the organization.
 With the exception of honorable mention awards, students earn a small bar that is colored to reflect their performance.
 Students can earn bars at each Regional and State Meeting they present their project.
 The bars can be connected together to form a chain showcasing the student's history in the organization.
 The bar attached to the pin is the oldest project and the newest project is at the bottom.
-Students earning a First Award Perfect Score earn two bars – one bar for their first award, and a second bar noting the perfect score.
+In the past, students earning a First Award Perfect Score earn two bars – one bar for their first award, and a second bar noting the perfect score (as shown in the image), but this is not done anymore.
 The bars also note which meeting the award was earned: bars earned at the State Meeting have "STATE", while those earned at a Regional Meeting contain no text.